-A survey of the economic transformation of the U.S. from colonial times to the present.
-Emphasis is on the social and political consequences of economic development and change as well as Americas' involvement in international economic interdependency.
+A survey of US economic development from colonial origins to the present, evaluating the various agents of growth.
+Emphasis is on the changing nature of American capitalism as well as U.S. involvement in the global economy.
 Lecture.
 Optional pass/no pass grade.
-Transferable to CSU; UC.
+Transferable to CSU: UC.